 Master Your Insulin Levels

 Since insulin has a good side and a bad side, it's crucial to know how to use insulin for your gain—muscle gain, that is—while avoiding its effects on fat gain.
-Follow these six rules and you'll be good to go.
+Follow these four rules and you'll be good to go.

 Rule 1: Know The GI